mrcconaway/StickRun/README.md

         - add new enemies
         - make current enemies get progressively faster

-    - look into refactoring so that all the .png files are in a serpate folder
+    - look into refactoring so that all the .png files are in a seperate folder